 - Your existing projects can use XPN networks.
 All you need to do is to associate them to a XPN host project.
 However, existing instances in the service network can't be migrated to the XPN network.
 Those instances need to recreated in the XPN network.

 - Legacy networks in a host project are not shared with service projects.
-The shared networks in an XPN host project must be subnet mode networks.
-The networks can be either auto subnet mode or custom subnet mode.
+The shared VPC networks in an XPN host project must be VPC networks.
+The VPC networks can be either auto mode VPC networks or custom mode VPC networks.

-- Each service project can have its own, unshared networks.
+- Each service project can have its own, unshared VPC networks.

-- Shared networks charge network quota of the host project the same as non-shared networks.
+- Shared VPC networks charge network quota of the host project the same as non-shared VPC networks.

 - A service project can create no more instances or Internal load balancing forwarding rules than its quota allows.